2021–22 Nemzeti Bajnokság I/A (men's basketball)

 The 2021–22 Nemzeti Bajnokság I/A season, also known as Tippmix Férfi NB I/A for sponsorship reasons, is the 91st season of the Nemzeti Bajnokság I/A, the highest professional basketball league in Hungary.
 Falco Vulcano is the defending champion.
-It started on 21 September 2021 with the first round of the regular season and will end in 26 June 2022 with the last game of the finals.
+It started on 21 September 2021 with the first round of the regular season and will end on 26 June 2022 with the last game of the finals.